Iberian Union: Restoration War and the end of the Union

 The subsequent Portuguese Restoration War against Philip III (Guerra da Restauração) consisted mainly of small skirmishes near the border.
 The most significant battles were the Battle of the Lines of Elvas (1659), the Battle of Ameixial (1663), the Battle of Castelo Rodrigo (1664), and the Battle of Montes Claros (1665); the Portuguese were victorious in all of these battles.
 However, the Spaniards won the Battle of Vilanova (1658) and the Battle of the Berlengas (1666).
-The Battle of Montijo (1644) was indecisive, starting out with great Spanish success and ending with Portuguese success; the number of casualties were nearly equal.
+The Battle of Montijo (1644) was indecisive, starting out with great Spanish success and ending with Portuguese success; the numbers of casualties were nearly equal.

 Several decisions made by John IV to strengthen his forces made these victories possible.
 On 11 December 1640, the Council of War was created to organize all the operations.
 Next, the king created the Junta of the Frontiers, to take care of the fortresses near the border, the hypothetical defense of Lisbon, and the garrisons and sea ports.
 In December 1641, a tenancy was created to assure upgrades on all fortresses that would be paid with regional taxes.
 John IV also organized the army, established the Military Laws of King Sebastian, and developed intense diplomatic activity focused on restoring good relations with England.
 Meanwhile, the best Spanish forces were pre-occupied with their battles against the French in Catalonia, along the Pyrenees, Italy and the Low Countries.
 The Spanish forces in Portugal never received adequate support.
 Nevertheless, Philip IV felt he could not give up what he regarded as his rightful inheritance.
 By the time the war with France ended in 1659, the Portuguese military were well established and ready to confront the last major attempt of a worn out Spanish regime to reclaim control.

 English soldiers were sent to Portugal and helped the Portuguese rout Don John's army at Ameixial near Estremoz on June 8, 1663.
 The Spaniards lost 8,000 men and all their artillery while the Portuguese had only 2,000 casualties.
 On 7 July 1664 about 3,000 Portuguese met 7,000 Spaniards near Figueira de Castelo Rodrigo and killed 2,000 and took 500 prisoners.
 Many Spanish communities lost population and blamed their decline on the war against Portugal.
-Louis XIV sent French troops to Lisbon, and on 17 June 1665 the German General Friedrich Hermann Schomberg led about 20,000 Portuguese forces to victory at Montes Claros near Vila Viçosa with only 700 killed and 2,000 wounded.
+Louis XIV sent French troops to Lisbon, and on 17 June 1665 the German General Frederick Schomberg led about 20,000 Portuguese forces to victory at Montes Claros near Vila Viçosa with only 700 killed and 2,000 wounded.
 The Spanish army of 22,600 men was devastated with 4,000 dead and 6,000 captured.
 Protests erupted in Madrid as Spain had wasted 25 million ducats on the disastrous Portuguese war.
-The Spanish tried to carry on the war for two years more.
+The Spanish tried to carry on the war for two more years of increasingly fitful warfare.
 Spain recognized Portugal's sovereignty and made peace on 13 February 1668.